cullo7/Condescending_Jeffrey/README.md

 * Perform useful and interesting functions for the user
 * Be able to handle any possible input from the user

-###Dependencies:
-* subprocess
-* termcolor
-* requests
-* lxml
-* urllib2
-* webbrowser
-* Pillow
-* random

 ###External Programs:
-* navigator.py - helpful python script that allows you to navigate an html page recieved back from a server after a request
+* navigator.py - helpful python script that allows you to navigate an html page received back from a server after a request
   * oftentimes an html pages retrieved from the requests module isn't exactly the same as the one seen in the source in your browser.
 * find_city.cpp - c++ program that searches through a text file with cities of the world, then looks up their two letter country code
 * no_quotes.c - program I used to clean the text files I downloaded so I could parse them easier

-> Dependencies can be installed with pip or found online

-###Run:
+###Build and Run:
+* pip install -r requirements.txt
 * python main.py or ./run.sh

 Written by Aiden Cullo(cullo7)